“Care of Creation”

 …strongly urges all Presbyterians to immediately make a bold witness by aspiring to live carbon neutral lives.

-On February 5th we will celebrate with our community the 10th anniversary of being Cool Planet!!
+On February 5th we celebrated with our community the 10th anniversary of being Cool Planet!!

 You can see pictures of these and other events on the Cool Planet Facebook page.